Spring 2021 Semester Update

 - OAR staff will have priority to enter animal rooms to conduct animal care/husbandry.

 - UI-recommended protective equipment or PPE must always be worn.
 OAR will continue to provide disposable lab coats and gloves.
-Research labs must provide any other required protective equipment or PPE when interacting with other staff/employees (e.g., face masks, face coverings, and face shields)
+Research labs must provide any other required protective equipment or PPE when interacting with other staff/employees (e.g., face masks, cloth masks, disposable masks, or face shields with masks and face shields).

 - Updated restrictions and guidelines for animal research will be announced by OAR and posted on OAR’S COVID-19 website.

 - Complexity and duration of experimental timelines must take into consideration the potential for research ramp down in the event of another public health emergency.